 The optical flat is the popular choice for measurement using the interferometry technique, a host of other instruments, popularly known as interferometers, are also available.
 An interferometer, in other words, is the extension of the optical flat method.
 While interferometers have long been the mainstay of dimensional measurement in physical sciences, they are also becoming quite popular in metrology applications.
 While they work according to the basic principle of an optical flat. they provide additional conveniences to the user.
 The mechanical design minimizes time-consuming manipulation.
 The instrument can be fitted with additional optical devices for magnification, stability, and high resolution.
 In recent times, the use of lasers has greatly extended the potential range and resolution of interferometers

 This is all about the Interferometry in Metrology.
-We have different measurement instruments based on this optical technique. as we already mention about the Optical flats above. we will discuss the remaining instruments in the next articles and let you know.
+We have different measurement instruments based on this optical technique. as we already mention about the Optical flats above.
+We have other types of interferometers, such as NPL Flatness Interferometer, Pitter–NPL Gauge Interferometer and Laser Interferometer.